1. The agreement

 6. Direct marketing

 We may use your personal information to inform you about other products and services that we think you may be interested in.
-This may include products and services offered or distributed by us, members of the Bendigo Group or any company with which we are associated.
+This may include products and services offered or distributed by us or any company with which we are associated.
 If you do not wish to receive any marketing material please let us now by contacting us on 07 5660 6267 or emailing us at firstname.lastname@example.org.

 4. Eligibility criteria and authority